-For a comprehensive look at BYOD strategies, benefits, and challenges, check out ZDNet's latest feature page, BYOD and the Consumerization of IT.
-If you're evaluating MDM solutions, be sure to see our key vendor listings, broken down by region:
+For a comprehensive look at BYOD strategies, benefits, and challenges, check out ZDNet's feature page, BYOD and the Consumerization of IT.

 Will Kelly is a freelance technical writer and analyst currently focusing on enterprise mobility, Bring Your Own Device (BYOD), and the consumerization of IT.
 He has also written about cloud computing, Big Data, virtualization, project management applications, Google Apps, Microsoft technologies, and online collaboration for TechRepublic and other sites.
 Will also works as a contract technical writer for clients in the Washington, DC area and nationwide.
 Follow Will on Twitter: @willkelly.